lihkin213/dns-svcs/configure-dns-instance.md

 ## Creating a permitted network
-{: #creating-an-acl}
+{: #creating-permitted-network}

 Private DNS allows name resolution only from a VPC that has been added to the DNS Zone.

 When a DNS zone first gets created, its Status is `PENDING_NETWORK_ADD`.
 In order to move the zone to an `ACTIVE` state, add an entry for your VPC to the zone's permitted network.